What Can Reverse Mortgage Funds Be Used For?

 — John

-At Longbridge Financial, we pledge to assess your financial situation to ensure that it’s a good fit for a reverse mortgage.
+At Longbridge Financial, we assess your financial situation to ensure that it’s a good fit for a reverse mortgage.
 We’ll take the time to ask questions about your goals, your home, and your finances.
-You can rest assured that if we ever feel like this is NOT the best option for you, WE WILL TELL YOU SO.
-Not all lenders will make that promise.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 It’s a good idea to gather information and explore your home-equity options early on, so you can discuss important financial decisions with family or advisors you trust.
 Longbridge will provide you with the facts and information you need to decide if it’s right for you.